MichaelOreillyMor/BaseProject/README.md

 - A Unit can attack an enemy Unit and/or move to another cell.
 - Each Unit has some health, attack and move range.
 - The health amount has to be displayed over each Unit.
-- The AI doesn't have to be intelligent just needs to show some feedback.
+- The AI doesn't have to be intelligent, it just needs to show some feedback.
 - These parameters have to be easy to tweak.

 ![pawnFactory](/readmeImgs/Game.png)